trallard/my_info/Bios.md

 ----

 #### Speaker
-Tania Allard (https://twitter.com/ixek, https://www.bitsandchips.me) is a Research Software Engineer at the University of SHeffield.
-Tania works in a number of projects accross disciplines, however, her main focus is complex analysis workfows, scalable data science, and reproducibility and replicability in scientific computation.
+Tania Allard (https://twitter.com/ixek, https://www.bitsandchips.me) is a Research Software Engineer at the University of Sheffield.
+Tania works in a number of projects across disciplines, however, her main focus is complex analysis workflows, scalable data science, and reproducibility and replicability in scientific computation.
 She is passionate about mentoring, open source, and its community and is involved in a number of initiatives aimed to build more diverse and inclusive communities.

 -----
 ### Linkedin